Home

 Incorporation Date: April 1, 1864

-Lassen County was named after Peter Lassen, a Danish emigrant who came to California in 1840 and spent his last years prospecting the Honey Lake Valley.
+Lassen County was named after Peter Lassen, a Danish emigrant who came to California in 1840.
 He was murdered in 1859 on an expedition in the Black Rock Desert.

 After gold was discovered in 1848, many came west.
 Some wanted to find another way to cross the High Sierras as an alternative to Donner Pass.
 Peter Lassen was the first to explore other options.
-William Nobles began bringing other settlers over a route from Humbolt River to Shasta City in 1851.
-Isaac Roop built a trading post along this route, now known as the Nobles Emigrant trail, to help the travelers stock up before crossing the Sierras.
-What became known as Rooptown, later was named Susanville for Roop's daughter.
-Roop's Fort now houses the William H. Pratt Museum off Main Street in Susanville.
+The Nobles Emigrant trail was created in 1851 by William Nobles who brought settlers over this route from Humbolt River to Shasta City.
+One of these early settlers, Isaac Roop, built a trading post along this route to help the travelers stock up before crossing the Sierras.
+His settlement was named Rooptown and then later named Susanville for his daughter.

 In 1856, unhappy with Plumas County policies and boundary lines, Roop and Lassen, along with a group of residents, created their own territory they named Nataqua.
-Due to the sparsely settled and populated area, the new territory was basically ignored.
+Because it was such an out-of-the-way place, the new territory was basically ignored.
 The Territory of Nevada was soon established and Isaac Roop was made a governor for the Territory.
 Only a few years later, surveys were done which showed the area to be a part of the state of California rather than Nevada.
-Lassen County was created in 1864

 Geography

-Though basically a rural area, the county has all types of terrain including open valleys that are mainly agricultural, mountain meadow areas, forested plateaus, and high mountain peaks and ranges
+Though basically a rural area, the county includes open valleys that are mostly agricultural, mountain meadow areas, forested plateaus, and high mountain peaks and ranges

 Total area: 4,720 Square miles